refold-languages/articles/roadmap/en/stage-3/b/output-troubleshooting.md

 Don't try to use fancy words, difficult concepts, or domains that you haven't yet learned how to comprehend.

 Remember, you are trying to master the domain of everyday conversation.
-Don't try to give a dissertation on physics or politics.
+Don't try to write a dissertation on physics or politics.

 Don't beat yourself up for having gaps in your knowledge.
 Once you've mastered your first domain, expanding out into other domains becomes much easier.